loganmarchione/loganmarchione.com/content/posts/2021/02/migrating-from-wordpress-to-hugo/index.md

 ## Publish to webserver

 This was pretty easy, just run `hugo server` and you'll get a `/public` folder you can zip up and SFTP to the webserver.
+I also setup a GitHub Actions workflow based on [this post](https://zartman.xyz/blog/gh-static-deploy/) to build the site and rsync it to my webserver.

 # Things I'm losing